Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 Recommended Principles

-- Credential Readiness: Connectors expect authentication credentials to be ready for use, the connector SDK has a fully fledged OAuth module, which handles specific authorization capabilities.
+- Credential Readiness: Connectors expect authentication credentials to be ready for use.
+The connector SDK has a fully fledged OAuth module which handles the specific authorization capabilities.

 OAuth2 Authentication Flow